What is the Porter's 5 Forces?

 Only 6 years later, another company was founded: Instagram.

 They were born among 5 Megapixel-camera mobile phones with instant access to Internet everywhere.
-So they built the interface, completely different:

 - They saved the tedious task of editing and uploading the photos to the customer.

 - Also, you didn’t need your camera any longer with you, just the mobile phone.

 In 2012, Facebook acquired the company for 1 billion dollars, what may have been a good decision in order to guarantee its long-term position.

 This example reflects perfectly how should you always be concerned about Market substitutive product, not being just focused on your current competitors since only few years can make the difference.